 How to prevent rat or rodent damage to your home

 Rodents can cause significant damage, but you don’t have to live in fear of an infestation.
-These concrete, proactive measures may help you prevent rodents from damaging your home.
+These proactive measures may help you prevent rodents from damaging your home.

 2. Find them before they cause damage.
-Look for the following signs of rodents, so that you can call an exterminator before your home is damaged: odor, noises, urine stains, grease marks, burrows, gnawing damage or droppings.
+Look for the following signs of rodents so that you can call an exterminator before your home is damaged: odor, noises, urine stains, grease marks, burrows, gnawing damage or droppings.

-3. Set traps: Traps can help catch and kill any rodents that invade your home.
+3. Set traps.
+Traps can help catch and kill any rodents that invade your home.
 Humane traps are also available, which catch rats and hold them until you release the animal.

 If you do find rats in your home, calling a professional exterminator will likely be the best way to remove the rodents from your dwelling.